tomdns/blog/articles/compute-game-of-life.md

     compute.SetBuffer(updateKernel, "_Pixels", pixelsBuffer);
 ```

-The rules of the simulation are fairly simple, for each block type you describe what to do according to the direct neighbours to the current pixel.
+The rules of the simulation are fairly simple, for each block type I describe what to do according to the direct neighbours to the current pixel.
 The tricky part is for example with sand you want to have a condition for the sand block to become air when falling and vice versa, since you can't modify neighbour pixels directly, you need to have both conditions.
-I haven't really found a better way and it can make more complicated block types a pain to make but still, using basic rules you can have some really cool effects.
+It can make more complicated block types a pain to make but still, using basic rules you can have some really cool effects.

 ![Types](../images/compute-game-of-life/sandgame.png)